From Augher to Archbishop

-John Joseph Hughes, the first Catholic Archbishop of New York, was born in 1797 on a small farm near the village of Augher in County Tyrone.
-Several years later his family moved to a nearby farm in the townland of Dernaved, County Monaghan.
-It was from this farmhouse, now rebuilt in the Ulster American Folk Park, that 20 year old John Joseph left for America in 1817.
+John Joseph Hughes was born in 1797 on a small farm near the village of Augher in County Tyrone.
+A few years later the family moved to this house which was on a nearby farm in the townland of Dernaved, County Monaghan.